yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : A Native app implementing "OAuth 2.0 for Native Apps" {{RFC8252}} as an OAuth client of *Initial Authorization Server*.
 Client's redirect_uri is claimed by the app.

 "Initial Authorization Server":
-: The Authorization Server of Client App which acts as an OAuth Broker, as an OAuth client of a *Downstream Authorization Server*.
+: The Authorization Server of *Client App* which acts as an OAuth Broker, as an OAuth client of a *Downstream Authorization Server*.

 "Downstream Authorization Server":
 : An Authorization Server which may be an *OAuth Broker* or a *User-Interacting Authorization Server*.

 "User-Interacting Authorization Server":
 : The Authorization Server which interacts with end-user to perform authentication and authorization.

+"User-Authenticating App":
+: Native App of User-Interacting Authorization Server.

 "Deep Link":
 : A url claimed by a native application.